-Our staff is comprised of individuals who are dedicated to serving, healing, & supporting other women.
+Our team is comprised of individuals who are dedicated to serving, healing, celebrating & supporting women.
 From the moment you set your appointment, to your ongoing health care services, we've made a concerted effort to build a team whose individual values align with ours.

 Tameca N. Harris-Jackson (Dr. Tea)

-Over the years, Dr. Tea has served as a clinician, educator, and administrator with broad and diverse individuals and groups, including supporting children in foster care, women in prison, persons living with severe mental illness, serving as a hospital social worker, and clinician and sexuality educator for a special-needs school – to name few.
-Dr. Tea has also served as an academician, teaching and conducting research in both full and part-time capacities for various social work and sexuality programs across the U.S.
+Over the years, Dr. Tea has served as a clinician, educator, and administrator with broad and diverse individuals and groups, including supporting children in foster care, women in prison, persons living with severe mental illness, serving as a hospital social worker, and clinician and sexuality educator for youth with unique learning needs – to name few.
+Dr. Tea has also served as an academician, teaching and conducting research and leading students in sexuality and mental health study abroad courses for various social work and sexuality programs across the U.S.

 When she is not leading the practice or teaching, you will most likely find Dr. Tea traveling internationally, enjoying a great cup of tea (of course), scouting areas for the latest vegan goodies, or leading a sexuality or diversity, equity, and inclusion (DEI)-centered training.
 Dr. Tea is an often-sought-after speaker and presenter, appreciated for her inclusive, authentic, and very energetic and engaging presentation style.
 She is also a Certified Supervisor for Social Workers in the state of Florida and enjoys helping future clinicians get engaged in the meaningful work of helping others.